 Clarify the M&A targets, formulate the M&A strategy and its plan

-The goals of the M&A need to be clarified before the M&A with a view of ensuring the achievement of them.
+The goals of the M&A need to be clarified before the M&A with a view to ensuring the achievement of it.
 The development of strategies after the M&A should be formulated based on the targets set.
-Next, M&A managers need to find an accurate market positioning, core scope of the business and key competitiveness of the combined company after the M&A. Never proceed with a an M&A that is simply aimed at expanding the scale of operations.
+Next, M&A managers need to find an accurate market positioning, core scope of the business, and key competitiveness of the combined company after the M&A. Never proceed with an M&A that is simply aimed at expanding the scale of operations.

 Carry out detailed investigation for the target enterprise and selecting the right M&A target

 The key factor for a successful M&A is to select the target enterprise correctly.
 Because of asymmetric information, the management of the acquirer often rushes into making decisions based on insufficient or incomplete information, which could lead to the M&As transactions failing in achieving their objectives.

 This could make the new company end up in an even worse position after the M&A. Therefore, firstly, the acquirer should select the target enterprise from a strategic perspective.
 Target enterprises should meet the strategic layout of the acquirer, should be conducive to the long-term development of the acquirer and be helpful to the realisation of synergies.